ORNL/cpp-proposals-pub/D1673/blas_interface.md

 4. We decide separately, based on the category of BLAS function, how to translate `INTENT(INOUT)` arguments into a C++ idiom:

    a.
-For triangular solve or triangular multiply, we add overloads
+For triangular solve and triangular multiply, in-place behavior
-      that take non-aliasing input and output arguments.
-Overloads of these functions that retain "in-place" behavior do not take `ExecutionPolicy&&`, since they cannot be parallelized for arbitrary execution policies.
+      is essential for computing matrix factorizations in place, without requiring extra storage proportional to the input matrix's dimensions.
+However, in-place functions cannot be parallelized for arbitrary execution policies.
+Thus, we have both not-in-place and in-place overloads, and only the not-in-place overloads take an optional `ExecutionPolicy&&`.

    b.
 Else, if the BLAS function unconditionally updates (like
       `xGER`), we retain read-and-write behavior for that argument.